BradleyChatha/PersonalWebsite/README.md

 My CSS consists *entirely* of custom [SASS](https://sass-lang.com/), to showcase my [ability](https://github.com/SealabJaster/PersonalWebsite/tree/master/PersonalWebsite/Styles) to create responsive, mobile-friendly websites without the use of existing frameworks such as Boostrap or Semantic UI.

+I am making use of [Prometheus](https://prometheus.io/) to store non-persistant time series data (such as process memory usage; total HTTP requests since last restart, etc.), whereas I'm using [InfluxDb](https://www.influxdata.com/) to store persistant time series data, such as blog post views and where they were referred from.

 On the DevOps side of things I'd like to mention that the website is hosted on a [DigitalOcean](https://www.digitalocean.com/) droplet, which via the use of my custom [deployment tool](https://github.com/Aim-Educational/AimCLITool) is able to: